nathanberry97/personalWebsite/README.md

 ## Website

-The website is a simple blog page created with `go`.
+The website is a simple blog created with `go`.
 The blog posts are written in markdown and are converted to HTML using [pandoc](https://pandoc.org/) during the build process.